 Create threshold areas

 Threshold areas are rings or drive times around a site that contain a specified amount of a variable.
 For example, you can create a ring around a site that contains 50,000 people or a drive time that contains 100,000 households.
-The threshold areas analysis starts from the site locations you specify and then expands outward until your threshold is met, creating rings or drive-time areas on the map.
+The threshold areas analysis starts from the site locations you specify and expands outward until your threshold is met, creating rings or drive-time areas on the map.
 The resulting areas are stored in your project's content panel under Threshold areas (sites).
 You can export the results to Excel, run reports, or run infographics for the threshold areas.

 You can create threshold areas for a single location, a point layer, or existing site locations.
 To use a point layer in the analysis, you can first add web maps or layers, import a file containing your locations of interest, or save a layer through points of interest search.